A $5k$-vertex Kernel for $P_2$-packing: Main rules

-\begin{proposition} After applying Exchange Rule~\ref{rule:twig} for a twig-alternating path $P = y_1 x_2 y_2 \cdots x_\ell$, the following hold. \begin{enumerate} [(i)] \item The unit $U_1$ containing the twig of $y_1$ becomes a $(d_1(U_1)-1, d_2(U_1))$-unit. \item The unit containing the twig of $y_i$ retains its type for $2 \le i \le \ell -1$. \item If the unit $U_2$ containing the core vertex of $x_\ell$ has $d_2(U_2) \ge 2$, then it becomes a $(d_1(U_1)+1, d_2(U_1))$-unit.
-Otherwise, $U_2$ is a $(0,1)$- or $(0,0)$-unit and becomes a unit with two vertex-disjoint $P_2$'s, or a democratic/despotic unit with six or five vertices. \end{enumerate} \end{proposition} \begin{proof} All except the second part of (iii) are clearly true.
-Let $T = uv$ be the twig added to $U_2$, and $U'_2$ the new unit.
-We may regard $T$ as an edge component matched to the base path $P_2$ of $U_2$.
-Then if $U'_2$ has no two vertex-disjoint $P_2$'s, it falls into one of the cases in Table~\ref{tbl:matching}. \end{proof}

-Note that Exchange Rule~\ref{rule:twig} is the only rule that can introduce $(1,4)$-units.
-If Exchange Rule~\ref{rule:twig} is not applicable, we can find a reducible set out of twig-alternating paths.

-\begin{lemma} On a reduced unit partition, if there exists a unit $U$ with $d_1(U) = d_2(U) = 2$ or $d_1(U) > 2$, but Exchange Rule~\ref{rule:twig} is not applicable, then we can find a reducible set in polynomial time. \end{lemma} \begin{proof} Let $\cal T$ be the twigs whose representing nodes can be reached by twig-alternating paths from the representing nodes of twigs of $U$.
-Let $C$ be the set of vertices in the twigs of $\cal T$, and $A = N(C)$.
-By Lemma~\ref{lem:peripheral}, $G[C]$ consists of edge components and $A$ consists of core vertices.
-Since Exchange Rule~\ref{rule:twig} is not applicable, for each core vertex in $A$, its unit has at least one twig in $\cal T$, i.e., there is a distinct twig attached to it.
+\begin{lemma} Let $\cal U$ be a reduced unit partition.
+If there exists a unit $U$ in $\cal U$ with $d_1(U) = d_2(U) = 2$ or $d_1(U) > 2$, but Exchange Rule~\ref{rule:twig} is not applicable, then we can find a reducible set in polynomial time. \end{lemma} \begin{proof} We take all the twig-alternating paths with $t_1$, the first twig, from $U$, and let $C$ denote the set of vertices in the twigs in them.
+By Proposition~\ref{pro:extra-edges} and Lemma~\ref{lem:peripheral}, $G[C]$ consists of edge components and all vertices in $N(C)$ are core vertices.
+Since Exchange Rule~\ref{rule:twig} is not applicable, for each core vertex in $N(C)$, the unit containing it has at least one twig.
 Hence $C$ is a reducible set. \end{proof}